jebreimo/Argen/README.md

     Flags: NAME ...

 Explicitly set the flags for an option.
 The automatic detection of options and arguments require that options consist of at least two characters and start with a dash `-` or a slash `/`.
 To create other options - for instance a single-character option - it's necessary to use this property.
 If there are multiple flags for the same option the flags must separated by whitespace.
-It's not possible specify the option argument with the Flags property, to do so the `Argument` option must also be used.
+It's not possible specify the option argument with the Flags property; to do so use the `Argument` option.

 #### Examples